4.11. PSF Convolution¶

 img2 = ot.convolve(img, psf) # type RGBImage

-This is only viable when the optical system treats all wavelengths the same, meaning no chromatic effect, including dispersion or wavelength-dependent absorption.
+This is only viable when the optical system treats all wavelengths equally, with no chromatic effects such as dispersion or wavelength-dependent absorption.

 Grayscale Image and colored PSF